DaanHessen/earctl/README.md

 ## Roadmap

-- [ ] Add full BlueZ D-Bus integration (no shelling out).
-- [ ] Persistent config for favorite models.
-- [ ] Optional metrics endpoint for dashboards.
+- [ ]

-See the [open issues](https://github.com/daanh/ear-api/issues) for anything else that’s planned.
+See the [open issues](https://github.com/DaanHessen/earctl/issues) for anything else that’s planned.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>